 There is WiFi available at the volunteer accommodation, however the connection is unreliable so it’s a good idea to buy a local SIM card with data for an unlocked mobile phone during your program orientation in Ubud.
-Please note there are no accommodation upgrade options available.

 Volunteers are served mainly Balinese style dishes and should expect light vegetarian meals like:

 - Rice, fresh vegetables and occasionally tempeh/tofu